A hysterectomy is a standard surgical procedure that involves the complete or partial removal of a person’s uterus.

 A person may require a hysterectomy for one of several reasons.
 The surgery can help treat chronic pain conditions, as well as certain types of cancers and infections.

-According to the Centers for Disease Control and Prevention (CDC), hysterectomies are very common, with 1 in 3 women in the United States having had one by the age of 60.
+According to the Centers for Disease Control and Prevention (CDC), hysterectomies are very common, with

 In this article, we discuss different types of hysterectomy, how and why a doctor may perform one, and what to expect during recovery.